-A financial assistance program provides a unique opportunity to engage underserved breast cancer survivors who may not otherwise seek support and education from an organization.
-The addition of peer support interventions helps assess and alleviate other concerns and connects recipients to a support system that they can access throughout their experience.
+A financial assistance program provides a unique opportunity to engage underserved people diagnosed with breast cancer who may not otherwise seek support and education from an organization.
+The addition of peer support interventions helps assess and relieve other concerns and connects recipients to a support system that they can access throughout their experience.
 Although LBBC’s financial assistance is regionally restricted, its interventions can act as a model for other grant programs.

 American Psychosocial Oncology Association, February 2014 (oral)